 Step 9: Moisturizer

 You’re thinking: Whaaat?
 Another layer?
 Yes, exactly one more layer.
 The moisturizer completes the whole skincare routine.
 If you use one with SPF during the day you can skip the next and last step.
 I must also say that I do not have a “permanent” day or night cream.
 I swish the brands pretty often, I only take a look that sun protection is already in it.

 You’re thinking: Whaaat?
 Another layer?
 Yes, exactly one more layer.
 The moisturizer completes the skincare routine.
 If you use one with SPF on the day you can just skip the next and last step.
 I must also say that I do not have a “permanent” day or night cream.
-It should just works well with my skin and I find that there are many good brands, so I always swish back and forth.
-Also I think that you have many good products in Europe and don’t need necessarily one from Asia.
+It should just work well with my skin and I find that there are many good brands, so I always swish back and forth.
+Also, I think that you have many good products in Europe and don’t need necessarily one from Asia.
 Right now I switch between a day cream from Alterra and one from Klapp back and forth.
 The one from Alterra I was allowed to take with me at the Schön für mich event by Rossmann for testing and the one from Klapp comes from the Glow Convention.

 Step 10: Sun Protection

-If you already have a sunscreen in the moisturizer (or in your makeup), this step, as mentioned above is superfluous.
-Otherwise, evne if you are not on holiday and lie down on the beach, you should wear a sunscreen every day to protect the skin from aging faster and skin cancer.
-Since I already have a sunscreen in my make-up, I personally renounce this step of the 10 Step Korean Skincare Routine.
-In the summer, when I often did not wear make-up, I used the sunscreen from Malu Wilz which is especially for the face.
+If you already have sunscreen in the moisturizer (or in your makeup), this step, as mentioned above is superfluous.
+Otherwise, even if you are not on holiday and lie down on the beach, you should wear sunscreen every day to protect the skin from aging faster and skin cancer.
+Since I already have sunscreen in my make-up, I renounce this step of the 10 Step Korean Skincare Routine.
+In the summer, when I often did not wear make-up, I used sunscreen from Malu Wilz which is especially for the face.
 The tube was once upon a time in a goodie bag and I’m pretty happy with the product.